syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeMap/TreeMapLevels.md

 # TreeMap Levels

-The levels of tree map can be categorized into the following two types:
+The levels of TreeMap can be categorized into the following two types:

 * Flat level
 * Hierarchical level

-## Flat Level
+## Flat level

 ### GroupPath